Bitcoin ATM: Compliance

-Bitcoin ATM operators need to adjust the limits on deposits and withdrawals according to AML/KYC standards applicable in the jurisdiction where their ATMs are placed.
-In some countries / states this requires a money transmitter license.
+According to AML/KYC standards applicable in the jurisdiction where their ATMs are placed, Bitcoin ATM operators need to adjust the limits on deposits and withdrawals.
+In some jurisdictions, this requires a money transmitter license.

-In the United States, the Bank Secrecy Act (BSA) requires Bitcoin ATM operators to establish and maintain an effective written AML program reasonably designed to prevent ATM machines from being used to facilitate money laundering and the financing of terrorist activities.
+In the United States, the Bank Secrecy Act (BSA) requires Bitcoin ATM operators to establish and maintain an effective written anti-money laundering program reasonably designed to prevent ATM machines from being used to facilitate money laundering and the financing of terrorist activities.
 Bitcoin ATM operators must be registered as Money Service Businesses and are regulated by the Financial Crimes Enforcement Network.

 In March 2022, the Financial Conduct Authority (FCA) in the United Kingdom declared that all cryptocurrency ATMs in the country were illegal and would need to be shut down.
 None of the ATM's operators had successfully registered with the agency.
 The FCA cited a failure to comply with know your customer laws (KYC), which track and prevent money laundering, as well as the high risk to customers, due to a lack of regulation and protection.
 At the time, Coin ATM Radar listed 81 such ATMs in the country.